 Introduction: According to the 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker & Yantz, Hooversville blacksmith and innkeeper John C. Crissey made several guns.

 1845: According to his obituary, John C. Crissey was born on November 1, 1845.
-According to the 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" John C. Crissey's parents were Aaron and Jane Crissey.
+According to the 2001 Whisker & Yantz book, John C. Crissey's parents were Aaron and Jane Crissey.

 1898: The death certificate of Donald Crissey indicates that he is the son of John C. Crissey and Susan (Hockenberry) Crissey, and was born on November 7, 1898.

-1910: In the 1910 census, John C. Crissey is enumerated as a 64-year-old individual living with his 17-year-old daughter Alverna.
+1910: In the 1910 census of West Providence Township, Bedford County, Pennsylvania, John C. Crissey is enumerated as a 64-year-old individual living with his 17-year-old daughter Alverna.

-1911: John C. Crissey and his wife Susan are buried at the Mount Union Christian Church Cemetery (39.9739000, -78.3230000) in Mench, Bedford County, Pennsylvania.
+1911: John C. Crissey and his wife Susan are buried at the Mount Union Christian Church Cemetery (39.97407571, -78.32293345) in Mench, Bedford County, Pennsylvania.
 Their shared tombstone states "John C. Crissey.
 1845 -- 1911.
 Susan, his wife, 1852 -- 1900.
 At rest."
-The obituary of John C. Crissey follows.
-The names of two then-surviving sisters is harmonious with the names of two of the children of Aaron Crissey.
-According to his memorial on findagrave.com, John C. Crissey died on October 4, 1911.
+The obituary of John C. Crissey follows, and identifies him as a blacksmith.
+In the obituary, the names of two then-surviving sisters are harmonious with the names of two of the children of Aaron Crissey.
+A secondary source indicates that John C. Crissey died on October 4, 1911.

 Return to Gunsmith Index